MicrosoftDocs/xamarin-docs/docs/essentials/launcher.md

 # [iOS](#tab/ios)

-Starting in iOS 9, Apple started to enforce what schemes an application can query for.
+In iOS 9 and greater, Apple enforces what schemes an application can query for.
 To specify which schemes you would like to use, you must specify `LSApplicationQueriesSchemes` in your `Info.plist` file.

 ```
 <key>LSApplicationQueriesSchemes</key>